 Your driving practical test

-Once you’ve passed your theory test and you’re confident your driving is up to scratch, you can book your practical test.
+Once you’ve passed your theory test and you’re confident your driving is up to scratch, you can book your practical driving test.

 It costs £62 to take your practical test on a weekday while tests on a weekend or in the evening cost more at £75.